At Stax, social responsibility is woven into our every day.

 Bronx Lab School (BLS), New York

-Stax has been involved in supporting BLS since 2008.
-Key efforts have included working with the principal to create a prioritized set of needs—a school shopping list.
-Stax’s activities with BLS have involved serving as a fundraising partner for improvements at the school, securing funding to update school technology, contributing funds to update a music program, improving the college placement office, and providing services to assist BLS in implementing an e-reader pilot program.
+Stax has supported BLS since 2008.
+Key efforts have included serving as a fundraising partner for improvements at the school, securing funding to update school technology, contributing funds to update a music program, improving the college placement office, and providing services to assist BLS in implementing an e-reader pilot program.

 Army Emergency Relief, U.S.

-Some years ago, Rafi Musher heard Ben Stein, the economist and writer, mention how we don’t take sufficient care of our military personnel—financially speaking.
-Since that time, Rafi and Stax colleagues have used our research and due diligence capabilities to find organizations like Army Emergency Relief that assist our servicemen and women with financial issues.
+Some years ago, Rafi Musher heard Ben Stein, the economist and writer, mention how we don’t take sufficient financial care of our military personnel.
+Since that time, Rafi and Stax colleagues have used our research and due diligence capabilities to help organizations like Army Emergency Relief that assist our servicemen and women with financial issues.